quixio/quix-docs/docs/cli/cli-create-project.md

 For further details on installation, including instructions for Microsoft Windows, see the [install guide](https://github.com/quixio/quix-cli?tab=readme-ov-file#installation-of-quix-cli){target=_blank}.

+!!! tip

+    To update Quix CLI just run `quix update` to get the latest version of Quix CLI.

 ## Step 4: Initialize your project as a Quix project

 In your Git project directory, enter: